open-telemetry/oteps/text/0000-sensitive-data-handling.md

 captured in our system is just table names, field names, clause structures, etc. (metadata about your data's structure and how you access it).

 Yes, this also has the pleasant side effect of reducing the cardinality of these dimensions, making it easier to build metrics or indices on them.
 If you want to reduce it further, our collector has features for that.
-Again, the goal of our auto-instrumentation is to protect you from liability or exposure due to captured sensitive data.
+Again, our design goal is to protect you from liability or exposure due to captured sensitive data.

 We use similar techniques for all other protocols/query/command mechanisms.
 One exception is how we treat URLs.
 We will by